ruthikan/End-to-End-Machine-Learning-Projects/KNN/README.md

 ---

-## 🙋‍♀️ About Me
+## About Me

-Hi, I’m Ruthika Nalajala — an aspiring Machine Learning Engineer building real-world projects as part of my learning journey through IntelPath and self-study.
+Hi, I’m Ruthika Nalajala — an aspiring Machine Learning Engineer building real-world projects as part of my learning journey through Intellipaat and self-study.
 This project is one of many in my growing ML portfolio.

 📬 Let’s connect on [LinkedIn](https://linkedin.com/in/ruthika-nalajala-73127628b) (replace with your profile link)